Anh-Duy-Tran/wolt-delivery-fee-calculator/README.md

 <i>Please find in the next chapter to see the demo of the mentioned features</i>

-- Calculate also the delivery fee components i.e. it shows how the application calculate the delivery fee and what rules are applied to the order.
+- The application also calculates the components of the delivery fee, detailing how the fee is computed and which rules are applied to the order.
 - Interactive tooltip.
 - Accessible on Desktop (PC), pressing **tab** would cycle the focus to every interactable component.
 - Accessible also on Mobile, using responsive media query to restructure component to work well on smaller screen.

 ## Demos

-<i>Demo video seems to be too large to attach to markdown, please visit **./demos** for the demo videos.
+<i>The demo video is too large to attach to this markdown file.
+Please visit the ./demos directory for demo videos.
 Thank you!</i>